liuyaojun1/Flight-Animal-Impacts/README.md

   - Selecting a species updates the remaining panels
 - **Panel B — Time Trend**
   - Shows a year-by-year trend for the selected species (1990–2015)
-- **Panel C — Geographic Summary**
+- **Panel C — Density Plot**
-  - Summarizes where incidents occur geographically (e.g., state-level map or summary)
+  - Summarizes where incidents are distributed by height and speed level.
 - **Panel D — Deeper Breakdown (“Group by”)**
   - Breaks down the filtered data by one of:
     - time of day